sybrew/the-seo-framework/readme.txt

 		* When an empty description is supplied, the counter will now display `0` instead of nothing.
 		* TODO When latest post is protect or private, no description could've been generated on the blog page (and other archives?).
 		* TODO - New bug: Homepage as blog's paginated canonical URL no longer points to the first page.
-		* TODO - New bug: Homepage SEO settings metabox title is odd? and doesn't comply to the SEO Bar.
+		* TODO - New bug: Homepage SEO settings inpost-metabox title field is odd? and doesn't comply to the SEO Bar.
+		* TODO - New bug: Primary category selector with Genesis active (and scrollbar), must move the `[?]`.
+Also, the deselect "all" button doesn't affect the radio buttons.
 		* TODO Separator selection description no longer overflows on EdgeHTML.
 		* Cyrillic texts JavaScript compatibility.
 TODO confirm.